 (e) Slash and debris from Timber Operations shall not be bunched adjacent to residual trees required for silvicultural or wildlife purposes or placed in locations where they could be discharged into a Class I or II Watercourse, or Lake.

-(f) Tractor Roads and Cable Roads shall be limited in number and width to the minimum necessary for removal of logs.
-When less damage to the resources specified in 14 CCR § 914 [934, 954] will result, existing Tractor Roads and Cable Roads shall be used instead of constructing new Tractor Roads and Cable Roads.
-[Northern Only] The RPF may propose exceptions for silvicultural reasons when explained and justified in the PlanTHP.
+(f) Tractor Roads shall be limited in number and width to the minimum necessary for removal of logs.
+When less damage to the resources specified in 14 CCR § 914 [934, 954] will result, existing Tractor Roads shall be used instead of constructing new Tractor Roads.
+[Northern OnlyThe RPF may propose exceptions for silvicultural reasons when explained and justified in the PlanTHP.

 (g) Where Tractor Roads are constructed, Timber Operators shall use Tractor Roads only, both for Skidding logs to Landings and on return trips.